 | WiFi |

 |Olympus E-M5 II||Y||stereo||mono||Y||-||micro||2.0||Y||-||-|

 It is notable that the E-M5 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the E-410 does not offer wifi capability.

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the E-410) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the E-410 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-410 was succeeded by the Olympus E-420.
+Both the E-410 and the E-M5 II have been discontinued, but can regularly be found used on eBay.
+The E-410 was replaced by the Olympus E-420, while the E-M5 II was followed by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.

 So what is the bottom line?
 Is the Olympus E-410 better than the Olympus E-M5 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.